 Shifting your awareness

-It can be easy to feel overwhelmed by the idea of living sustainably, and either not know where to start, or not feel like we can make a difference.
+It can be easy to feel overwhelmed by the idea of living a more sustainable lifestyle, and either not know where to start, or not feel like we can make a difference.
 There’s no need to feel like you have to forgo modern conveniences.
 Rather, It’s the little things that count.
 Each one shifting our awareness, inch by inch, towards a greener future.

 But living with a smaller environmental footprint doesn’t mean you have to buy a Tesla – although that would help, or give up beef (completely).
 But it does mean making some choices about the kind of world you want to leave behind.